indira1vik/meetinglyclient/README.md

 Also, using cool CSS tools, we can see the website has a minimalist UI design.
 This meeting website can be helpful in real-life company work.
 Starting with Login, Signup, Dashboard, and Profile Page, this is how the website is split.

+Below is the link for backend github [Server](https://github.com/indira1vik/meetinglybackend);